Kamalapati Tripathi: Indian independence movement

-During 1921, Kamalapati Tripathi participated in Non-cooperation Movement.
+During 1921, Kamalapati Tripathi participated in the non-cooperation movement.
 He was also an active participant in the Civil Disobedience Movement, for which he was jailed.
 In 1942 he was on his way to Mumbai to participate in the Quit India Movement when he was arrested and jailed for 3 years.
 Kamalapati Tripathi was elected to the Constituent Assembly from United Province on Congress Party ticket and played an important part in the drafting of the Constitution of India.

 Chief Minister of Uttar Pradesh

 He remained Chief Minister of Uttar Pradesh from 4 April 1971 until 12 June 1973.
 His resignation was a result of the 1973 Provincial Armed Constabulary revolt.

 Union Minister for Railways

 He was Union Minister for Railways two times first from 1975 to 1977 and then briefly in 1980.
 He presented Railway Budget of India four times: 1975–76, 1976–77, 1980–81 (interim) and 1980–81 (final).
 Following trains were introduced during his tenure: